 We can trace Microsoft Office to the beginnings of the digital age.
 And it has grown since then.
-In the past, being skillful with MS Office programs was considered an advantage and today it is compulsory to know at least the basics.
-MS Excel is certainly one of the most used MS Office formats.
-Because of its popularity, there are tons of Excel tips and tricks on the Internet which makes searching for helpful material very time-consuming and your effort to learn Excel even harder.
+In the past, being skillful with MS Office programs was considered an advantage and today it is compulsory to know at least how to use Excel and Word.
+That’s why there are tons of Excel tips and tricks on the Internet, which makes searching for helpful material very time-consuming.
 But don’t give up before you have started.
-It is just a matter of patience and time before you realize that you’re using Excel in everyday and business operations.
+It is just a matter of patience and time before you learn how to use Excel in everyday and business operations.
 To do so, you just need to know what to look for and where.

 Excel Tips and Tricks – Solutions to Specific Excel Problems

 If you already know how to use Excel but you are looking for specific Excel tips and tricks, these are some of the blogs that give you the best insight into what you need.

 My Online Training Hub is a treasure trove of free Excel tips and tricks, and tutorials on all topics from Formulas, PivotTables, charting and dashboards.

 Contextures explains how to copy numbers only in Excel, how to make an interactive dashboard chart in a drop-down list or how to compare Excel worksheet values and formulas.